Universal Polynomials for Tautological Integrals on Hilbert Schemes: Enumerative applications

 Finally, in section \ref{BPSsection}, we consider again the case of curves on a surface.
 We study the locus $|L|_m \subset |L|$ of curves having prescribed ``BPS spectrum'' $m$ and show that if $L$ is sufficiently ample, the Euler characteristic of $|L|_m \cap \PP^k$ is universal.

 All of our results use the assumption that $L$ is sufficiently ample.
 This is required to ensure that the objects we consider occur in the expected codimension in $|L|$, as well as in other places in the argument.
 A natural way of measuring the ampleness of a line bundle in this setting is $N$-very ampleness, defined as follows. \begin{ndefn} Let $X$ be a nonsingular, projective variety, and let $L$ be a line bundle on $X$.
-We say that $L$ is $N$-very ample if for every length $(N + 1)$-subscheme $Z \subset X$, the map $H^0(X,L) \to H^0(Z, L|_Z)$ is surjective. \end{ndefn} Equivalently, $L$ is $N$-very ample if the homomorphism of bundles $H^0(X,L) \otimes \cO_{X^{[N+1]}} \to L^{[N+1]}$ is surjective.
+We say that $L$ is $N$-very ample if for every length $(N + 1)$-subscheme $Z \subset X$, the map $H^0(X,L) \to H^0(Z, L|_Z)$ is surjective. \end{ndefn} Equivalently, $L$ is $N$-very ample if the sheaf homomorphism $H^0(X,L) \otimes \cO_{X^{[N+1]}} \to L^{[N+1]}$ is surjective.
+Being $0$-very ample is the same as being globally generated, and being $1$-very ample is the same as being very ample.
+If $L$ and $M$ are $l$- and $m$-very ample, then $L \otimes M$ is $(l + m)$-very ample \cite{hinohara_tensor_2005}.

-\subsection{Curves with Specified Singularities}
+\subsection{Curves with specified singularities}

 We begin by fixing some terms.
 By a curve singularity we mean a pair $(C,p)$ where $C$ is a reduced, locally planar algebraic curve and $p$ is a singular point of $C$.